platform9/vjailbreak/README.md

 This will download the vjailbreak qcow2 image locally.
 Upload it to your Openstack enviroment and create your appliance VM with it.

 Then, ensure that your appliance can talk to your Openstack and VMware environments.
 This includes any setup required for VPNs, etc. If you do not have an Openstack environment, you can download the community edition of [Private Cloud Director](https://platform9.com/private-cloud-director/#experience) to get started.

+Copy over the [VDDK libraries](https://developer.broadcom.com/sdks/vmware-virtual-disk-development-kit-vddk/8.0) for Linux into `/home/ubuntu` of the vjailbreak VM.
+Untar it to a folder name `vmware-vix-disklib-distrib` in `/home/ubuntu` directory.

 Deploy all the following resources in the same namespace where you installed the Migration Controller.
 By default, it is `migration-system`.
 1. Create the Creds objects.
 Ensure that after you create these objects, their status reflects that the credentials have been validated.
 If it is not validated, the migration will not proceed.